-Failure to comply with any one or more of these award requirements -- whether a condition set out in full below, a condition incorporated by reference below, or a certification or assurance related to conduct during the award period may result in the Office of Justice Programs ("OJP") taking appropriate action with respect to the recipient and the award.
+Failure to comply with one or more award requirements -- whether a condition set out in full below, a condition incorporated by reference below, or an assurance or certification related to conduct during the award period - may result in OJP taking appropriate action with respect to the recipient and the award.
 Among other things, the OJP may withhold award funds, disallow costs, or suspend or terminate the award.
-The Department of Justice ("DOJ"), including OJP, also may take other legal action as appropriate.
+DOJ, including OJP, also may take other legal action as appropriate.

 Any materially false, fictitious, or fraudulent statement to the federal government related to this award (or concealment or omission of a material fact) may be the subject of criminal prosecution (including under 18 U.S.C.
-1001 and/or 1621, and/or 42 U.S.C.
-3795a), and also may lead to imposition of civil penalties and administrative remedies for false claims or otherwise (including under 31 U.S.C.
+1001 and/or 1621, and/or 34 U.S.C.
+10271-10273), and also may lead to imposition of civil penalties and administrative remedies for false claims or otherwise (including under 31 U.S.C.
 3729-3730 and 3801-3812).

 Should any provision of a requirement of this award be held to be invalid or unenforceable by its terms, that provision shall first be applied with a limited construction so as to give it the maximum effect permitted by law.
-Should it be held, instead, that the provision is utterly invalid or -unenforceable, such provision shall be deemed severable from this award
+Should it be held, instead, that the provision is utterly invalid or -unenforceable, such provision shall be deemed severable from this award.